ymcsoft/esp-lightshow/README.md

 # ESP32 Christmas Light Show

-This project is a clone from sample Raspberry Pi Pico project that uses the Adafruit Neopixel library to create various light show effects.
-The project demonstrates how to control NeoPixel LEDs using the ESP32 chipset.
+This project is a port from a Sample Raspberry Pi Pico project that uses the Adafruit Neopixel library to create various light show effects.
+The project demonstrates how to control NeoPixel LEDs using the ESP32-C3/ESP32-C6 chipset.

 ## Features